Amanjot-001/AZ/README.md

 - **Resource List**: Each chapter has resources that can be expanded and collapsed with a smooth toggle feature.
 - **Progress Bar**: Each chapter part shows a progress bar indicating completion percentage.
 - **Chapter Details**: Click on a chapter to see detailed information and resources for that chapter, with icons representing different attributes like time and difficulty.
+- **Mock Data**: Simulated data used for chapters and resources, mimicking the behavior of a real API.
+- **API Calls**: API-like functionality is implemented to fetch the mock data and handle state updates dynamically.

 ## Steps to Run Locally